kinjuk/finance-journal/projects.md

 Beta is calculated through slope function.
 A covariance method might be added in paralel to crosscheck the data.

 Tool currently functions throught pulled data from yfinance but google finance data is also shown side by side for comparison's sake.

+### ▸ Order Types Flow & Trade Flow Notes
+Comprehensive overview of how trades progress through the market and how each order type shapes the execution flow.

 ### ▸ Demo Portfolio Log Book
 This repository is designed to exhaustively document and analyze every trading strategy deemed worth testing.